-Charter schools and vouchers expand education
+Charter schools and vouchers expand education bureaucracy.

-bureaucracy.
 Charter school administrative staffing adds another expensive layer of management to school systems.
 Money to pay for more executive salaries often comes at the expense of resources for classrooms.
-Vouchers often use public money to reimburse private school expenses formerly borne solely by the private school.
+Vouchers often use public funds to reimburse private school expenses formerly borne solely by the families well able to afford tuition.

 Charter and private school costs are often charged to the public.
-When students transfer to charters and private schools, the costs to provide those students transportation, free or reduced-priced lunch, and special education are often charged to the public schools or become parents' responsibilities.
+When students transfer to charters and private schools, the costs to provide those students transportation, free or reduced-price lunch, and special education are often charged to the public schools or become parents' responsibilities.